Wabbakienph/MAT115_gh/README.md

 # MAT115
-These R stuff I did in my Intro to Data Science course.
+These R stuff I have been doing in my Intro to Data Science course.